PaulBlanche/frugal/docs/data/getting-started/02-add-some-styles.md

 ## Include the generated stylesheet

 The `getContent` function will receive a `loaderContext` object that contains data that the loaders have generated.
-For the style loader you can use it like this :
+For the style loader you can use it like this:

 ```ts
 async function getContent(params: frugal.GetContentParams<Path, Post>) {